lakejs/lake-docs/guide/index.md

 ## Uploading files

-This feature requires configuring the request settings for the file plugin.
+To upload files, you need to configure the request settings for the `file` plugin.
 For more details, see the [file](/reference/index.md#file) config.

 ```js
 new Editor({